 We all want to get the best possible deal when it comes to spending our hard earned money.
 However, there are some items that fall in the “never bargain shop” category.
 A new roof ranks high on that list. 😉

-Across the US, a typical architectural asphalt shingle roof will cost between $3.50 to $5.50 per sq. ft. to install.
-This price range includes the cost of materials, dumpster and disposal, permitting fees, labor, and workmanship warranty.
+Across the US, a typical architectural asphalt shingle roof will cost between $3.50 and $5.50 per sq. ft. to install.
+This price range normally includes the cost of materials, removal of the old roof (up to 1 layer), dumpster and disposal fees, permitting fees, professional instaallation, and workmanship warranty.

 Varying factors that can affect your cost are: the brand and type of shingles; the type of underlayment; the slope of the roof; complexity of the job; the company installing the roof and the region.